 - We will support their on-demand learning and reading through regular tutorials.

-- Here the challenge for the students, the parents and us, is ensuring that the students are completing the reading and on-demand courses.
-We will therefore expect them to do simple quiz based assessments or submit learning journals to prove they have done their independent learning.
+- The challenge for the students, the parents, and us, is ensuring that the students are completing the reading and on-demand courses.
+We will do our best to check, and we will ensure their a access to the courses continues after the programme is finished, so they can always go back and review their learning.